ibexa/documentation-user/docs/taxonomy.md

 ## Taxonomy tree

 In the site tree in the left panel, you can create a hierarchy of all tags and navigate in the platform.
-Working on Taxnomy tree is similar to working on the Content structure tree.
+Working with the Taxonomy tree is similar to working with the Content structure tree.

 ### Add tag

-There are two ways to create tags: directly on the taxonomy tree or by clicking **Create** button in the **Tags** section.
+There are two ways to create tags: directly in the taxonomy tree or by clicking the **Create** button in the **Tags** section.

 1. To create a new tag using taxonomy tree, in the left panel click **Content** -> **Tags**.
 1. In the **Root** section, click the three dots icon on the level/place you want to add new tag and select **Add tag**.
 1. Enter a unique name for the new tag.
-1. Add tag's identifier.
+1. Add the tag's identifier.
-1. (Optional) Add tag's description.
+1. (Optional) Add tag description.
 1. To set the parent category, click the **Select parent** button.
 1. To save a new tag, click **Save**.